 The soft yellow glow reached across the battlefield, everything it touched, every shredded body, every disembodied corpse, every smear of blood that was once a human being spasmed with a new vibrancy.

 The stench of decay is an enticing aroma to some.
-Flocks of squawking birds and buzzing clouds of bloated flies were the only sounds on the silent killing fields.
+Flocks of squawking birds and buzzing clouds of bloated flies swarmed the killing fields in a gluttonous frenzy.

 There were too many for every man to get his own hole in the dirt.
 A heard of rumbling bulldozers shoveled the human remains into a pit.
 They could hear men whimpering underneath the growing mound of bodies, but they were buried far too deep in the putridity.